 Well, we have been sharing various tips on cracking the JEE.
 In this blog, we share an important mistake that can cost many aspirants their rank in the JEE and even their selection.
 However, it also provides an opportunity consequently.
 You can improve your ranks and chances of selection significantly if you do what many of the aspirants fail to do.

-Timed rehearsal is important for both the exams.
-You should practice pattern specific mock tests online so that you are well acquainted with the pattern.
+Timed rehearsal is important for both exams.
+You should practice pattern-specific mock tests online so that you are well acquainted with the pattern.
 This is important for the student to build the right temperament for JEE Advanced.

-To equip yourself for online JEE, right examination preparation strategy means solid concepts as well as exam readiness.
-While hard-work and dedication are the recipes for good concepts, smart work is the key for exam readiness.
+To equip yourself for online JEE, the right examination preparation strategy means solid concepts as well as exam readiness.
+While hard work and dedication are the recipes for good concepts, smart work is the key to exam readiness.
 It is important to take mock tests seriously and practice on simulated JEE-like conditions.
-You need to practice each concept specifically as well as full-tests for comprehensive planning and it should be done preferably online.
+You need to practice each concept specifically as well as full tests for comprehensive planning and it should be done preferably online.

 It is of utmost importance to be aware of your strengths and weaknesses so that you can strategize your test-taking strategy and preparation accordingly.
-The analysis done by peers or teachers are prone to human errors as these are based on intuition wherein students do not get correct feedback and analysis.
-On the other hand, the performance analysis done through online analytics elaborates the various aspects of your performance and help you realize which concepts to focus.
+The analysis done by peers or teachers is prone to human errors as these are based on intuition wherein students do not get correct feedback and analysis.
+On the other hand, the performance analysis done through online analytics elaborates the various aspects of your performance and helps you realize which concepts to focus on.

 For more insights on JEE Advanced and IITs, keep checking myPAT blog.